jentery/506v3/index.md

 How is race experienced as play when games are treated as global commodities for global audiences?
 How do player stories perform or situate themselves in the buzz of global game development?

 *During our ninth meeting*, we'll discuss these two texts (60 minutes) and continue chatting about your player story methodologies (15 minutes).
-A visiting speaker will join us (45 minutes), and you'll also have an opportunity to share some of your experiences playing games and interactive fiction thus far this term (10 minutes).
+A visiting speaker (see below) will join us for 45 minutes, and you'll also have an opportunity to share some of your experiences playing games and interactive fiction thus far this term (10 minutes).
 We'll talk about Prompt 6 and our plan for Week 11, too, as well as the revisions statement that's due in December (20 minutes).

-Visiting speaker: TBD
+Visiting speaker: [Leonard J. Paul](https://www.videogameaudio.com/) (Director of the School of Video Game Audio) will join us via Zoom at 9:45am.

 **Please submit your mid-term work in progress** (20% of your final mark).
 This submission should include:
 * Your response to Prompt 3 (from Week 5),